 Math questions are projected and read, one at a time with a 45-second limit before the answer is revealed.

 The answer to each question is a whole number between 1 and 75, inclusive.
-The answer will be the called number to mark off.

 BINGO Mode: